sirdavy/Elsevier-api-challenge/README.md

 ## **Approach** ##

-* Created a [design document]('/Users/davidscott/Projects/api-challenge/design/design.md') in which I built user stories, diagrammed out the api and classes and wrote test examples.
+* Created a [design document]('/Users/davidscott/Projects/api-challenge/design/design.md') in which I built user stories, diagrammed out the api and classes with Exalidraw and wrote test examples.
-* Decided to use TDD my solution using JavaScript and Jest.
+* Decided to TDD my solution using JavaScript and Jest.
-* Created unit tests for each of the classes carrying out the logic of the deidentification, separating out Patient data, the deidentification process and the zipcode transformation, which was itself a more complex procedure.
+* Created unit tests for each of the classes carrying out the logic of the deidentification; separating out Patient data, the deidentification process and the zipcode transformation, which was itself a more complex procedure.
-* Created unit test and integration tests for the API.
+* Created a unit test and integration tests for the API.
-* Refactored
+* Refactored.
-* Demo-ed solution using Postman and HTTPie.
+* Demo-ed the solution using Postman and HTTPie.

 ## **Results** ##